 Wasp stings are common, especially during the warmer months when people are outside for longer periods of time.
 They can be uncomfortable, but most people recover quickly and without complications.

-Wasps, like bees and hornets, are equipped with a stinger as a means of self-defense.
+Wasps, like bees and hornets, are equipped with a stinger for self-defense.
 A wasp’s stinger contains venom (a poisonous substance) that’s transmitted to humans during a sting.
-While a bee can only sting once because its stinger becomes stuck in the skin of its victim, a wasp can sting more than once during an attack.
-Wasp stingers remain intact.

 However, even without a lodged stinger, wasp venom can cause significant pain and irritation.
 It’s also possible to have a serious reaction if you’re allergic to the venom.
 In either case, prompt treatment is important for alleviating symptoms and complications.